Toronto officials to provide update on COVID-19 outbreak in city | CBC News

 Toronto officials to provide update on COVID-19 outbreak in city

-Toronto officials are expected to provide an update on the COVID-19 outbreak in the city on Tuesday.
+Officials are expected to provide an update on the COVID-19 outbreak in Toronto on Wednesday afternoon as the pandemic continues to grip the city.

-Mayor John Tory says vast majority of residents heeding directives to stay home amid pandemic

-Toronto officials are expected to provide an update on the COVID-19 outbreak in the city on Tuesday.
+Officials are expected to provide an update on the COVID-19 outbreak in Toronto on Wednesday afternoon as the pandemic continues to grip the city.

-Mayor John Tory, Dr. Eileen de Villa, the city's medical officer of health, and Toronto Fire Chief Matthew Pegg, head of the city's emergency response team, are all scheduled to speak at 3:45 p.m. at city hall.
+Mayor John Tory, Dr. Eileen de Villa, the city's Medical Officer of Health, and Toronto Fire Chief Matthew Pegg, head of the city's emergency response team, are expected to speak at a city hall news conference at 3:45 p.m.

 You can watch that news conference live in this story.